H\"older continuous dissipative solutions of ideal MHD with nonzero helicity: Construction of the new subsolution

-and for $(m_x,m_t)\in \ZZ^3\times \ZZ$ we define
+and for $m\in \ZZ^4$ we define

-Since $\gamma_J^{ \mu}$, which will determine the amplitude of the perturbations, is compactly supported, we only need a finite number of these cutoffs.
+Since our fields are compactly supported, we only need a finite number of these cutoffs.
 We define

-In principle, the number of elements in $\Lambda$ grows like $\mu^3$, so it will be quite large for large values of $q$.
+where $\overline{r}>0$ is given by \eqref{def Omegaq}.
+By \eqref{inductive support q}, the support of all the objects that we will consider will be contained in $B(0,\overline{r})\times[0,T]$, so we do not need to consider values $m\notin\Lambda$.
+Note that the number of elements in $\Lambda$ grows like $\mu^4$, so it will be quite large for large values of $q$.
 However, any point $(x,t)\in \RR^3\times[0,T]$ is in the support of at most 16 of the cutoffs.
 This will be very important because it will ensure that our estimates are independent of the number of elements in $\Lambda$.

 We define the amplitude of the perturbations as